richardsheridan/magic-afm/README.rst

 calculation. "magic fitting workflow.ipynb" doubles as an explainer and alternative interface.
 It also functions as the test suite for the calculation code, such as it is.

 ..
-This section will list the function names, arguments, results, exceptions and side effects.
+TODO: This section will list the function names, arguments, results, exceptions and side effects.
 Possibly generated from docstrings?

 Contributing